josh-helpert/elder-syntax/docs/base.markdown

 d
 ```

-Notice that the syntax is still structurally a tree but we've described a simple graph as `b, c` are both the parents of `x, y, z`.
+Notice that the syntax is still structurally a tree but the data models a simple graph b/c `b, c` are both the parents of `x, y, z`.

 ## Equals
 ------------------------------------------------------------------------------------------------------------

 Equals (`=`) is a syntax which captures the pattern of relating ***L-hand*** to a ***R-hand***.

-The precise relationship between ***L-hand*** and ***R-hand*** varies with the context it's defined in (eg assignment, mapping between names and values, key-value entry)
+The precise relationship between ***L-hand*** and ***R-hand*** varies with the context it's defined in.
+Commonly it means definition of mapping a name to a value but it can also mean assignment, key-value entry, among others.
+The meaning of `=` is made clear by the context it's used in.

 We can model definition or assignment:
 ```